You can tune a piano, but you can’t tuna Christmas tree!

 3′ of sturdy wire (I used 14 ga. solid electrical wire because it’s coated red)

-Spray paint in colors: dark brown, orange and silver (optional)
+Spray paint in colors: dark brown, orange and top coat with silver (optional)

 How to make a lighted tuna can Christmas tree